Laser / IPL Hair Removal Bristol

 Various skin care products can cause irritation, as they can include alpha hydroxy acid, salicylic acid, benzoyl peroxide and various other ingredients, so always check the labels!

 Ensure that you thoroughly cleanse your skin before treatment.

-On the day of your laser hair removal appointment, be sure to cleanse area of your body that you are having treated treated, and leave it free of cosmetics, lotions, and creams.
-If you’ve applied deodorant, it is important to remove this prior to treatment.
+On the day of your laser hair removal appointment, be sure to cleanse the area of your body that you are having treated and leave it free of cosmetics, lotions and creams.
+If you have applied deodorant, it is important to remove this prior to treatment.